BAN2ARU/AS-YOLO/ReadMe.md

-# AS-YOLOv8: Efficient Real-Time Apple Stem Segmentation
+# AS-YOLO: Efficient Real-Time Apple Stem Segmentation

 ## Overview

-AS-YOLOv8 is based on the [YOLOv8 architecture](https://github.com/ultralytics/ultralytics), with efficient and enhanced real-time segmentation of fruits and their stems in agricultural environments.
+AS-YOLO is based on the [YOLOv8 architecture](https://github.com/ultralytics/ultralytics), with efficient and enhanced real-time segmentation of fruits and their stems in agricultural environments.
 This model integrates Ghost Bottleneck and Global Attention Mechanism (GAM) to improve computational efficiency and accuracy in detecting small objects like stems, all while maintaining real-time processing speeds.

 Key Features: